Iran–Iraq War: Iran invades Iraq and Iraqi tactics in response

-The attacks came to a halt and the Iranians turned to defensive measures.
-Seeing this, Iraq used their Mi-25 helicopters, along with Gazelle helicopters armed with Euromissile HOT, against columns of Iranian mechanised infantry and tanks.
-These "hunter-killer" teams of helicopters, which had been formed with the help of East German advisors, proved very costly for the Iranians.
-Aerial dogfights occurred between Iraqi MiGs and Iranian F-4 Phantoms.

-On 16 July, Iran tried again further north and managed to push the Iraqis back.
-Only 13 km from Basra, the poorly equipped Iranian forces were surrounded on three sides by Iraqis with heavy weaponry.
-Some were captured, while many were killed.
-Only a last-minute attack by Iranian AH-1 Cobra helicopters stopped the Iraqis from routing the Iranians.
-Three more similar attacks occurred around the Khorramshahr-Baghdad road area towards the end of the month, but none were significantly successful.

-Iraq had concentrated three armoured divisions, the 3rd, 9th, and 10th, as a counter-attack force to attack any penetrations.
-They were successful in defeating the Iranian breakthroughs, but suffered heavy losses.
-The 9th Armoured Division in particular had to be disbanded, and was never reformed.
-The total casualty toll had grown to include 80,000 soldiers and civilians.
-400 Iranian tanks and armoured vehicles were destroyed or abandoned, while Iraq lost at least 370 tanks.

 Final operations of 1982

-After Iran's failure in Operation Ramadan, they carried out only a few smaller attacks.
-Iran launched two limited offensives aimed at reclaiming the Sumar Hills and isolating the Iraqi pocket at Naft shahr at the international border, both of which were part of the disputed territories still under Iraqi occupation.
+After Iran's failure in Operation Ramadan, Iran launched two small offensives aimed at reclaiming the Sumar Hills, and isolating the Iraqi pocket at Naft Shahr at the international border, both of which were part of the disputed territories still under Iraqi occupation.
 They then aimed to capture the Iraqi border town of Mandali.
-They planned to take the Iraqis by surprise using Basij militiamen, army helicopters, and some armoured forces, then stretch their defences and possibly break through them to open a road to Baghdad for future exploitation.
+They planned to take the Iraqis by surprise, then stretch their defences, and possibly break through them to open a road to Baghdad for future exploitation.

-During Operation Muslim ibn Aqil (1–7 October), (Note: Muslim ibn Aqil referring to the Muslim figure.)
-Iran recovered 150 km2 of disputed territory straddling the international border and reached the outskirts of Mandali before being stopped by Iraqi helicopter and armoured attacks.
-During Operation Muharram (1–21 November), (Note: Muharram referring to the first month of the Islamic calendar, during which the operation took place.) the Iranians captured part of the Bayat oilfield with the help of their fighter jets and helicopters, destroying 105 Iraqi tanks, 70 APCs, and 7 planes with few losses.
-They nearly breached the Iraqi lines but failed to capture Mandali after the Iraqis sent reinforcements, including brand new T-72 tanks, which possessed armour that could not be pierced from the front by Iranian TOW missiles.
+During Operation Muslim ibn Aqil in October, Iran recovered some of its disputed territory near the international border, and reached the outskirts of Mandali before being stopped by Iraqi attacks.
+During Operation Muharram in November, Iran captured part of the Bayat oilfield with fighter jets and helicopters, destroying Iraqi combat machinery with few losses.
+They nearly breached the Iraqi lines but failed to capture Mandali after the Iraqis sent reinforcements, including new tanks, with anti-missile armour.
 The Iranian advance was also impeded by heavy rains.
 3,500 Iraqis and an unknown number of Iranians died, with only minor gains for Iran.